 Investing in Program and Service Innovation and Redesign

 In Nova Scotia, the Community Foundation of Nova Scotia is working in partnership with Rural Communities Foundation of Nova Scotia and Ulnooweg Indigenous Communities Foundation to distribute funding for the Investing in Systems and Processes project focus area.
-This funding will support one-time projects that invest in the systems and processes involved in creating the internal workings of an organization’s overall structure.
+This funding will support one-time projects that invest in the systems (staff, volunteers, technology, etc.) and processes (way of doing something) that support an organization’s internal workings, operations or overall structure.

 Examples of projects focused on Systems and Processes include:

 - Development, implementation, or adaptation of a new fundraising strategy

 - A governance review through the lens of organizational resilience

 - Exploring a merger or amalgamation with another organization